shrutinarad16/ETH-AVAX-Module2/README.md

 npm start
 ```
 Note Metamask should correctly recognize the dummy wallet connected to the testing address.
 Open developer console to observe the result and greeting message.

+## For better understanding, Loom Link is present here!